 ISAs (Individual Savings Accounts) are tax wrappers for your money, designed by the government to get people saving and investing.
-A cash ISA is the most basic while a stocks and shares ISA allows you to invest in funds and individual companies.
+A cash ISA is the most basic, while a stocks and shares ISA allows you to invest in funds and individual companies.

 The tax benefit of investing through an ISA is that any returns you get on your investments or interest you earn on cash savings is tax-free.
 Yep, tax free!
 Without the wrapper you pay income tax on interest and returns over an allowance of £500 per year for basic rate taxpayers and £1,000 for higher rate payers.
+The benefits of an ISA depend on your individual circumstances and tax rules may change in the future.